Methanol economy

 The methanol economy is a suggested future economy in which methanol and dimethyl ether replace fossil fuels as a means of energy storage, ground transportation fuel, and raw material for synthetic hydrocarbons and their products.
-It offers an alternative to the proposed hydrogen economy or ethanol economy, though these concepts are not exclusive.

-In the 1990s, Nobel prize laureate George A. Olah advocated a methanol economy; in 2005, he and two co-authors, G. K. Surya Prakash and Alain Goeppert, published a summary of the state of fossil fuel and alternative energy sources, including their availability and limitations, before suggesting a methanol economy.

-Methanol can be produced from a wide variety of sources including fossil fuels (natural gas, coal, oil shale, tar sands, etc.) as well as agricultural products and municipal waste, wood and varied biomass.
+It offers an alternative to the proposed hydrogen economy or ethanol economy, although these concepts are not exclusive.
+Methanol can be produced from a variety of sources including fossil fuels (natural gas, coal, oil shale, tar sands, etc.) as well as agricultural products and municipal waste, wood and varied biomass.
 It can also be made from chemical recycling of carbon dioxide.

+Nobel Prize laureate George A. Olah advocated a methanol economy.

 Uses

 Fuel

 Methanol is a fuel for heat engines and fuel cells.
 Due to its high octane rating it can be used directly as a fuel in flex-fuel cars (including hybrid and plug-in hybrid vehicles) using existing internal combustion engines (ICE).
 Methanol can also be burned in some other kinds of engine or to provide heat as other liquid fuels are used.
 Fuel cells, can use methanol either directly in Direct Methanol Fuel Cells (DMFC) or indirectly (after conversion into hydrogen by reforming) in a Reformed Methanol Fuel Cell (RMFC).